brandon-rhodes/pyzmq-static/README.rst

 So, okay, those are not very restrictive licensing terms.
 But still.
 See the source files themselves for more information.
-And thanks to Jeff Garbers for helping me get the package working on MacOS X;
+And thanks to Jeff Garbers for helping us get the package working on MacOS X;
 to Tyler Tarabula for the FreeBSD support;
 and to Benjamin RK for helping me rewrite ``setup.py``